COVID-19: travel health notice for all travellers

 - washing your hands often

 - avoiding or limiting the amount of time spent in closed spaces, crowded places, or at large-scale events (concerts, sporting events, rallies)

 - avoiding close physical contact with people who may be showing symptoms of illness

 Sexually transmitted infections (STIs), HIV, and mpox are spread through blood and bodily fluids; use condoms, practise safe sex, and limit your number of sexual partners.
 Check with your local public health authority pre-travel to determine your eligibility for mpox vaccine.

 Medical services and facilities

-Medical facilities are good on the major islands, but limited in remote or less-populated areas.
-Serious medical cases must be evacuated to Tahiti.
+Healthcare is good on the major islands but limited in remote or less-populated areas.
+Healthcare providers may require upfront payment.